DillonSteyl/SCIE1000/Week 13/intro.md

 While this first exercise will not involve differential equations, it will help you complete the remaining exercises for this week.
 So make sure you get it right before moving on.

-**Task:** Write a function named `highest(A)` that returns the index of the highest element in the array A. If there are multiple elements in the array that are equally high, return the index of the first element with that value.
+**Task:** Write a function named `highest(A)` that returns the index of the highest element in the array A. If there are multiple elements in the array that are equally high, return the index where that high value first occurs.
 You can assume that the array will not be empty.

 Here are a couple examples: